 There are numerous ways data can be put at risk.
-A number of different events will have an impact on customers and pose a threat to your brand, as well as your ability to provide services
+A number of different events will have an impact on customers and pose a threat to your brand, as well as your ability to provide services.

 1. External Bad Actors – Clearly, this is the risk that gets the most headlines.
-Cyberattacks from hackers, foreign governments and entities with bad intentions are a serious, ongoing threat.
+Cyberattacks from hackers, foreign governments, and entities with bad intentions are a serious, ongoing threat.
 Ransomware viruses, for instance, are data kidnapping schemes that freeze access to your data until you pay a ransom.
 These are especially difficult, because once you have been hit, using an after-the-fact antivirus program will offer no help.
-Additionally there are phishing scams and other malware that can damage and or steal your data.
+Additionally, there are phishing scams and other malware that can damage and or steal your data.

-2. Human Error – One of the major causes of successful cyber attack and malware attacks is employee error.
+2. Human Error – One of the major causes of successful cyber attacks and malware attacks is employee error.
 Opening emails with attachments that download viruses or links to web pages that mimic real sites are common mistakes people make.
-For example, employees who find a thumb drive and, curious about its contents, insert into the USB of their computer.
+For example, employees who find a thumb drive and, curious about its contents, insert it into the USB of their computer.
 All of these errors are generally preventable with sufficient training.
 But, too few businesses recognize the severity of the threat.
 Employees need to be trained to recognize phishing scams.

 3. Insufficient Hardware and Software Protections – There are two categories here.

 a) Software: Constantly updated antivirus applications are a requirement, not just on servers, but on every device that connects to your communications network.
 Additionally, it is important to consistently upgrade all of your software whenever upgrades are released.
 Many upgrades are released to specifically address a vulnerability that exposes the user to a new virus.